mikelee1313/CheckUpdate-SQLAlias/README.md

 Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\MSSQLServer\Client\ConnectTo
 Computer\HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\Microsoft\MSSQLServer\Client\ConnectTo

-This is useful when migrating SharePoint servers to a new SQL servers, where the SQL instance will change but the alias will remain the same.
+This is useful when migrating SharePoint servers to a new SQL server, where the SQL instance will change but the alias will remain the same.

 How to run: